fleetdm/fleet/handbook/product.md

 - Solve the "Undetermined" performance impact limitation for new scheduled queries as well as reflect unfinished policy runs in the UI/API (Miss).
-- Only advertise working osquery tables inside the product by looking at you `wifi_networks` table (Miss).
+- Only advertise working osquery tables inside the product by looking at your `wifi_networks` table (Miss).

 #### Programmable